RunningWomann/Project_4/README.md

 Andy Nguyen, Cassie Contreras, Chun Zhao, Jing Xu, Rihanna Afkami

 ## Background
-In a post-COVID era, the aviation industry experienced a shortage of airline workers, and struggled to meet the high demand.
-Travelers in 2022 were most likely to experience flight delays and cancellations.

-Using data from U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics (BTS), we gathered and analyzed 5 years worth of data from 04/2018 to 04/2023 to track the on-time performance of domestic flights operated by 10 large air carriers.

 ## Key Things to Note
 What is considered “delayed”?